Main Claire's Itchy Feet logo

 Take Some Spanish Classes

-If you want to save money then one sure-fire way to do so is to take some Spanish classes.
-It’s amazing how things magically become cheaper when you speak to the person selling those things in their language.
+This is one of the smart Belize things to do during your travel.
 From getting the right fare from the taxi driver to haggling at the market, think of the money spent on learning Spanish as an investment.
 Read this to learn more about my experience of learning Spanish in Guatemala.
 You can also now take a basic travel Spanish course completely online with Heart of Travel.
 This way you will already have a decent foundation before you arrive.
 Click here to learn more.

 Belize Packing Advice